 With respect to each participant whose employment is not governed by a collective bargaining agreement, Waste Management matches 100% of each participant's Employee Contribution up to 3% of the participant's eligible annual compensation, as defined by the Plan, plus 50% of the participant's Employee Contribution on the next 3% of the participant's eligible annual compensation.
+Any such employee who is hired on or after January 1, 2018 will be automatically enrolled in the Plan at a contribution rate of 3% of eligible compensation, unless changed by the employee.

 With respect to each participant whose employment relationship is covered by a collective bargaining agreement, the amount of contributions by Waste Management, if any, is provided for in the applicable collective bargaining agreement.